TrustMeOnceAgain/InterviewProject/README.md

 It is a simple app that uses `SwiftUI`, `Combine` and `CoreData`.
 No external libraries were used.
 This project has no business value.
 It is written with `MVVM` in mind where the data operations are performed on the `ViewModel` layer.

 ## Installation
 Simply clone the repo and open the `InterviewProject.xcodeproj` file in Xcode.

 ## Usage
-There is on runnable target: `InterviewProject`.
+There is one runnable target: `InterviewProject`.
 Select a device to run at - a specific iOS simulator.

 On the `Posts` screen, there is a possibility to switch between `Local` and `Web` data.
 `Local` is empty at the start but can be populated using the `Save` button on the navigation bar when using view in `Web` mode.

 Unless saved using the `Save` button, everything is stored in memory and will be deleted upon app termination.
 The `Comments` section is only in `Web` mode.

 ## External links
 Markdown documents created using: